The best PDF merger tool makes it simple and easy to merge multiple PDF files into a single PDF file, or an otherwise smaller number of files.

 SmallPDF shows you thumbnails of your PDFs and enables you to easily drag and drop files to reorder them.
 You can also delete individual pages while merging documents, which is nice if you need to eliminate cover pages or other extraneous sheets.
 Once you merge your PDFs, you can download the new file or save it directly to Dropbox or Google Drive.

-You can try SmallPDF free for 14 days, but after that it costs $12 per month or $108 per year.
+You can try SmallPDF free for 7 days, and after that you can subscribe either monthly or annually.
 It’s a bit of an investment, but it can be well worth it if you work with PDFs often.

 PDF Converter is a reliable PDF merger that can handle most of your file needs.
 You can merge PDFs, Word documents, images, and more through seamless conversion.
 The web-based merge tool is easy to use and enables you to drag and drop files to reorder them.
 When you’re done, you can compress your new PDF to save space on your hard drive.

 The catch to this tool is that its name is misleading.
 PDF Converter allows you to conduct just one merge for free per hour.
 So, once you merge files, you’ll need to wait 60 minutes before you can merge any more unless you purchase a Premium subscription.
-A subscription costs $6 per month, $50 per year, or $99 for life and comes with priority account support.
+Subscription options include monthly, yearly, or a one-time life-time license that comes with priority account support.

 PDFSam Basic is a desktop-based PDF merging software for Windows, Mac, and Linux.
 In contrast to many of its competitors, PDFSam doesn’t impose any limits on how many files you can merge or how often you can use the tool.

 Of course, you get what you pay for.
 This software can merge and split PDFs and enables you to quickly reorder pages, but that’s about it.
 You cannot connect to your cloud storage or automatically email or share merged PDFs from the tool.
-It also doesn’t include file conversion, so you’ll need another tool or PDFSam Enhanced (starting at $49 per year) if you want to mix and match file types.
+It also doesn’t include file conversion, so you’ll need another tool or PDFSam Enhanced if you want to mix and match file types.